awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-import-vm.md

 ## Check the import task status<a name="scvmm-import-status"></a>

 The import task can take several hours to complete\.
-To view the current status, open AWS System Manager and click **Notifications**\.
+To view the current status, open AWS Systems Manager and click **Notifications**\.

 You'll receive the following notifications as the import task progresses:
 + `Import VM: Created Import VM Task`